 Since 1995, the Commonwealth of Virginia has been committed to the Standards of Learning (SOL) program emphasizing the need for improving public education in four core subjects - English, mathematics, science, and history and social studies.
-The SOL have resulted in "high-stakes" testing designed to measure our students' levels of mastery in these subject areas.
-The adjective "high stakes" is fitting because failure to pass these tests and/or pass certain required courses can affect whether or not your child graduates with his or her class.
+The SOL's have resulted in "high-stakes" testing designed to measure our students' level of mastery in these subject areas.
+The adjective "high-stakes" is fitting because failure to pass these tests and/or pass certain required courses can affect whether or not your child graduates with their class.
 This document outlines specific graduation requirements.
-It is important that you review it carefully, because requirements are based upon the year your child entered the ninth grade.
-We encourage you to contact your child's school counselor to review his/her academic plan.
+It is important that you review it carefully because requirements are based upon the year your child entered the ninth grade.
+We encourage you to contact your child's school counselor to review their academic plan.

 In Virginia there are several diploma options.
 These options and their accompanying requirements are explained at length in this document.
-Students in Virginia may opt to pursue an Advanced Studies Diploma, a Standard Diploma, or a Modified Standard Diploma.
-Students pursuing an Advanced Studies Diploma or a Standard Diploma must earn both standard and verified credits if they are to graduate from high school or participate in graduation ceremonies.
+Students in Virginia may opt to pursue an Advanced Studies Diploma or a Standard Diploma.
+Students pursuing an Advanced Studies Diploma, or a Standard Diploma must earn both standard and verified credits if they are to graduate from high school or participate in graduation ceremonies.
 Students earn a standard credit by successfully completing the requirements of the course.
 Students earn a verified credit by successfully completing the requirements of the course and achieving a passing score on the applicable end-of-course SOL test or a test approved by the Virginia Board of Education.
-Six (6) verified credits are required for a Standard Diploma and nine (9) are required for an Advanced Studies Diploma.
-Other options available to special education students in addition to these diplomas are the Modified Standard Diploma and the Applied Studies Diploma.
+For students who enter ninth grade from 2018-19 and beyond, they would need five (5) verified credits for Standard and Advanced Studies Diplomas.
 To determine the graduation requirements for your child, you must consider both the type of diploma sought and the year your child first entered ninth grade.

-The following Virginia SOL end-of-course tests are available: English: Reading/Literature and Research, English: Writing, Algebra I, Geometry, Algebra II, Earth Science, Biology, Chemistry, World History I, World History II, World Geography, and Virginia and U. S. History.
-A list of additional tests approved by the Virginia Board of Education for verified credit is available in the appendix of the Student Guide: Secondary School Curriculum for Students of Virginia Beach City Public Schools.
-Copies of the guide are available at the high school and at our website vbschools.com.
+The following Virginia SOL end-of-course tests are available: English: Reading/Literature and Research, English: Writing, Algebra I, Geometry, Algebra II, Earth Science, Biology, Chemistry, World History I, World History II, World Geography, and Virginia and U.S. History.
+A list of additional tests approved by the Virginia Board of Education for verified credit is available in the appendix of the Student Course Guide, available at our website www.vbschools.com.

-It is the responsibility of each student and his/her parent that requirements for an Advanced Studies Diploma or a Standard Diploma are met.
-School counselors review graduation requirements with students annually, and the guidance staff at each school is available to assist you.
+It is the responsibility of each student and their parent to ensure that requirements for an Advanced Studies Diploma or a Standard Diploma are met.
+School counselors review graduation requirements with students annually, and the school counseling staff at each school is available to assist you.
+Key questions to ask your child's school counselor are: How many credits does my child have and how many do they ultimately need for their diploma type?
+How many verified credits do they have and how many are ultimately needed for their diploma type?
+Are they on track for the current grade level?
+Have my child and I received their academic plan to ensure that they are on the right track toward graduation?
 Please work closely with your child's school counselor in making academic decisions for your child.
-To determine the graduation requirements for your child, you must consider both the type of diploma sought and the year your child first entered ninth grade.